2019 Building Energy Efficiency Standards

 Commissioner: Andrew McAllister

 The California Energy Commission will be opening a public process and rulemaking proceeding to adopt changes to the Building Energy Efficiency Standards contained in the California Code of Regulations (CCR), Title 24, Part 6 (also known as the California Energy Code), and associated administrative regulations in Part 1 (collectively referred to here as the Standards).
 The updated standards will be proposed for adoption in 2018 with an effective date of January 1, 2020.
 Previously open Docket 2016-BSTD-06 for the 2019 Time Dependent Valuation (TDV) of Energy has been closed.
-The Energy Commission will open a docket for pre-rulemaking comments on proposed 2019 Standards measures at the appropriate time.
+The Energy Commission has opened Docket 17-BSTD-01 for pre-rulemaking comments on proposed 2019 Standards measures.

 The California Energy Commission staff will conduct workshops to present potential revisions to the Standards and obtain public suggestions and comment.
 The scope, time, and date of these workshops will be publicly noticed.